BBC Select (1992–1995): BBC Selector

 To watch programming, a set-top box, or BBC Selector and BBC Select viewing card was required which both decoded and unscrambled the programme.
 The box also received signals, sent out prior to the programme start, that would alert the box to the fact the programme was starting.
 The box would then trigger VCRs to begin recording by sending out a pulse of Infrared to set off the VCR's recorder, as if the viewer had pressed the record button.
 The total cost for purchase and installation of a Selector was set at £275.
+The Selector boxes were not user programmable and required a dealer "installation card" to be inserted in to the conditional access slot to allow adjustments to tuning and to set video recorder IR codes.

-The scrambling system used was called "VideoCrypt 'S'".
-The system was very similar to what British Sky Broadcasting were using for their analogue satellite transmissions, but was modified due to technical limitations of terrestrial TV.
+The scrambling system used was called VideoCrypt-S. The system was unlike the VideoCrypt system used by British Sky Broadcasting for their analogue satellite transmissions, and used a line shuffling technique to counter many of the issues encountered when using the VideoCrypt type "line cut-and-rotate" system with terrestrial broadcasting.

+As the BBC developed compressed digital video circuits it was found experimentally that VideoCrypt-S could not be distributed in these circuits due to the incoherent nature of the scrambled video.

 Presentation

 The new service had differing presentation to the BBC channels that they broadcast on.
 The presentation featured a single gold circle in centre screen with the BBC Select caption beneath.
 The 'S' in Select of the caption has a circle around it.
 The channel featured no announcements, promotions or captions for upcoming programming, with presentation featuring only the ident, filler and promotions of the service itself.

 The ident featured the circle that began rotating, becoming a coin, City of London seal, a rotating machinery part, a retracting telescope, stage light, aeroplane Jet engine and film reel before finally becoming the circle again.
 The ident could also form out of the background, as the circle drew itself from the top clockwise.
 This was occasionally used at the startup of the service.

 Because the service was designed to be played back on VCR, the breaks between programmes were deliberately long, the average gap was five minutes and gaps could easily reach ten minutes, so that programmes could be set to overrun for 5 minutes so the end would not be missed, but it would avoid disrupting recording of a subsequent programme.
 In these five-minute breaks, a filler was used that composed the static ring logo against a background that constantly and gradually changes colour, to an extended version of the ident music.
 This would then usually fade into the ident.